-(effective July 1, 2013)
+(effective July 1, 2017)

-Participants in grant-funded meetings may be subject to additional policies of grantors including but not limited to federal government grants.
-These policies shall apply whether CAEP pays for the expenses or a third-party directly pays the expenses, directly bills CAEP, or directly reimburses the Travelers.
-Educator preparation providers hosting an accreditation visit may require CAEP site visitors to follow additional reimbursement procedures or policies as needed.
+Participants in grant-funded meetings may be subject to additional policies of grantors, including but not limited to federal government grants.
+These policies shall apply whether CAEP pays for the expenses or a third party directly pays the expenses, directly bills CAEP, or directly reimburses the Travelers.
+Educator preparation providers hosting a site review may require CAEP site reviewers to follow additional reimbursement procedures or policies as needed.

 Travelers should submit a reimbursement report no later than three weeks (21 days) after the conclusion of the event or activity.
-Payment for reimbursement request submitted after three weeks (21 days) will be at the discretion of CAEP finance office.
-All original receipts (or scanned copies if submitting electronically) must be included for any expense above $10 for reimbursement.
-Travelers are asked to use the CAEP reimbursement request form and to submit the form via mail (addressed to CAEP Finance) or electronically at email@example.com.
+Payment for reimbursement request submitted after three weeks (21 days) will be at the discretion of the CAEP finance office.
+All original receipts (or scanned copies if submitting electronically) must be included for any expense above $10.
+Mileage documentation (e.g., MapQuest) must accompany all mileage claim submissions.
+Travelers must use the reimbursement request form and submit the form electronically (preferred) at firstname.lastname@example.org or via mail:

 Air and Ground Transportation

-CAEP requires, when logistically possible, that Travelers take advantage of reduced fares by booking at least 14 days in advance and preferably 21 days in advance.
+- CAEP requires, when logistically possible, that Travelers take advantage of reduced fares by booking at least 14 days in advance and preferably 21 days in advance.

-- Although flights may be available to leave immediately after a meeting, event, or site visit, a later flight may be significantly less expensive.
+- Although flights may be available to leave immediately after a meeting, event, or site review, a later flight may be significantly less expensive.
 Travelers may be asked to consider altering their itineraries to minimize costs.

-- Costs of travel by taxi or other local transportation will be reimbursed when accompanied by appropriate documentation (receipt, or note, if receipt is unavailable).
+Costs of travel by taxi or other local transportation will be reimbursed when accompanied by appropriate documentation (receipt, or note, if receipt is unavailable).
 Unusual or excessive charges must be explained.

 Lodging and Meals